-‘Attack on Titan’ Season 2 Episode 7 Review: Reiner Learns That A Focused Eren Is A Frightening Threat
+‘Attack On Titan’ Season 2, Episode 7 Review: Reiner Learns That A Focused Eren Is A Frightening Threat

 Eren Jaeger of the Attack on Titan franchise is many things.
-He is hot-headed, almost suicidal, extremely stubborn and overly emotional during battles.
-If there’s anything that Eren definitely appears to not be, it is smart, calculating and calm.
-In Attack on Titan Season 2 Episode 7, “Close Combat,” however, Eren displayed a remarkable amount of composure, and as Reiner eventually found out, a smart, calculating Eren is a very dangerous threat.
+He is hot-headed, almost suicidal, extremely stubborn, and overly emotional during battles.
+If there’s anything that Eren definitely appears to not be, it is smart, calculating, and calm.
+However, in Attack on Titan Season 2, Episode 7, “Close Combat,” Eren displayed a remarkable amount of composure, and as Reiner eventually found out, a smart, calculating Eren is a very dangerous threat.

 Warning!
-Spoilers Below!
+Spoilers Below

-“Close Combat” started off right at the final scenes of the previous episode, delving right into the first strikes of the battle between Eren’s Rogue Titan and Reiner’s Armored Titan.
+“Close Combat” started off with the final scenes of the previous episode, delving right into the first strikes of the battle between Eren’s Rogue Titan and Reiner’s Armored Titan.
 As stated in an Inverse report, Reiner and Bertholdt, who revealed himself as the Colossal Titan, have gone too far to turn back.
 Thus, the only way out left to them is to ensure that they can at least capture Eren.
 Both Reiner and Bertholdt transformed, and a battle ensued.

 The fight between Eren and the Armored Titan was nothing short of glorious to watch.
 Attack on Titan Season 2 has so far been all about building up the tension in the anime.
 Thus, seeing things finally explode onscreen in all its raw fury was incredibly satisfying for avid fans of the series.
 It was quite a while before viewers were able to see a battle between Titan Shifters, which simply made the fight between Eren and Reiner all the more satisfying to watch.